 If you’re over 65, chances are you’re familiar with Medicare.
-Some 62 million people are enrolled in Medicare today.
-But many Americans have little knowledge of this government-run health insurance program, which could play an important role in your retirement planning.
+Some 64 million people are enrolled in Medicare today.
+But many Americans have little knowledge of this government-run health insurance program, which plays an important role in your retirement planning.

 What does Medicare cover?